 Thermal Array–Based Spatial Sensing Intelligence: Developing physics-guided and learning-based frameworks that elevate low-resolution thermal array measurements into 3D spatial representations for human detection, ranging, reconstruction, interaction, and building-scale occupancy analytics, with strong privacy and cost advantages.

-Physics-Grounded and Interpretable Sensing Models: Designing sensing-learning co-models that incorporate physical principles, geometric constraints, and biomechanical structure into deep models to improve robustness, interpretability, and cross-scenario generalization.
+Physics-Grounded and Interpretable Learning Models: Designing physics-learning co-models that incorporate physical principles, geometric constraints, and biomechanical structure into deep learning models to improve robustness, interpretability, and generalizability.

-Multi-modal and Cross-Modal Sensing: Aligning and fusing heterogeneous sensing modalities — including thermal, RF, WiFi, acoustic, and inertial signals — to build unified representation spaces exposes richer structure than any single modality alone, supported by multimodal datasets and representation alignment methods.
+Multi-modal and Cross-Modal Representation Learning: Aligning and fusing heterogeneous physical signals from different modalities — including thermal, RF, WiFi, acoustic, and inertial signals — to build unified representation spaces exposes richer physical structure than any single modality alone, supported by multi-modal datasets and representation alignment methods.

 Publications